carltonduke/virtual_reality_diving/README.md

 # virtual_reality_diving
-Unity virtual reality diving app built for the Texas State University Meadows Center.
+Unity virtual reality diving app built for the Texas State University Meadows Center. \n (June 04 22) Video demo will be linked from this page by June 10 2022